 In-vivo management of Fol by using bioagents (Pot experiment)

 Tomato plants inoculated with FOL in control pot showing stunted growth and eventually wilting to death.
 However, in pot treated with Biocontrol agent isolates and fungicide as soil application significantly reduced the wilt severity caused by FOL.
-The minimum disease incidence was observed in the treatment of Trichoderma harzianum (3.5%) followed by Pseudomonas fluorescens (4.75%) and Bacillus subtilis (4.75 %) over control.
+The minimum disease incidence was observed in the treatment with Trichoderma harzianum (3.5%) followed by Pseudomonas fluorescens (4.75%) and Bacillus subtilis (4.75 %) over control.
 Next in chemical efficacy, carbendazim + mancozeb suppressed the wilt severity by 20 % over inoculated control.
 In this study, the height, fresh weight and root weight were also increased when treated with T. harzianum, P. fluorescens and B. subtilis bioagents.
-The maximum result was observed T. harzianum treated seedlings with 109.75 cm in plant height, 91.75g for fresh weight and 10g in root weight.
+The maximum yield was observed T. harzianum treated seedlings with 109.75 cm in plant height, 91.75g for fresh weight and 10g in root weight.
 Trichoderma spp. is the best-known biocontrol agent of a wide range of pathogenic fungi and have proven their potential to suppress the diseases in various crops including tomato.
 Trichoderma affects Phyto-pathogens via various mechanisms, such as enzymatic hydrolysis, direct-parasitism, nutrient competition,